 In 1854 Brigham Young called about two dozen men, including Jacob Hamblin, to serve in the Southern Utah Indian Mission.
 Initially, the mission was headquartered in New Harmony, Utah, but lack of water necessitated the move to Santa Clara.
 While in Santa Clara, Hamblin and other missionaries worked with Paiutes in southern Utah and Nevada.
 Hamblin’s missionary efforts required living among the Indians.
 As a result, he spent most of his time away from his family.
 He viewed his mission as a lifelong calling.
-In 1869 he and his family moved to Kanab, Utah, where he continued his proselytizing efforts among the Hopi in southern Utah and Nevada, and among the Navajo in Arizona.
+By 1870 he and his family had moved to Kanab, Utah, where he continued his proselytizing efforts among the Hopi in southern Utah and Nevada, and among the Navajo in Arizona.

 The home provided accommodations for Hamblin’s large family, including his wives Rachel Judd and Sarah Priscilla Leavitt.
 At the time they moved into the home, the family included six children.
 Priscilla bore three additional children while living in Santa Clara.
 Rachel passed away while the family lived here.
 Jacob married Louisa Bonelli in 1865.
 She bore one child while living in Santa Clara.